Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/_index.md

 ### Application API

-An API that provides access to all instances of a specific app.
+The application API is an API that provides access to all instances of a specific app.
 Every App will expose almost identical endpoints and functionality.
 External parties should need only one client implementation across all App APIs.
-Technically there is nothing preventing an app owner from adding or making changes, but in those cases it is probably not a normal App and clients would require special handling for it anyway.
+Technically there is nothing preventing an application owner from adding or making changes to the API, but in those cases it is probably an application with a different process flow.
+Applications like that would in most cases require some special handling.
+Please refer to documentation for the specific app provided by the application owner.

 The application API gives access to App specific instances.
-Should be used to instantiate an application, to validate data, to change process and to save/update data elements.
+Should be used to instantiate an application, to validate data, to change process step and to save/update data elements.

 ```http
 appPath = https://org.apps.altinn.no/org/app